lianbubolz/bachelor_thesis/README.md

 ## Notes

 - Coverage and interval-length summaries use successful fits only;
-  `tab_fits.tex` reports success counts and failure rates per cell, and every failed fit is a visible row in the raw file with status, error text, and captured warnings (nothing is filtered by `try()`).
+  `tab_fits.tex` reports success counts and failure rates per cell.